Jenna Bush Hager: NBC News (2009–present)

-As time progressed, Hager's profile increased on Today, including filling in as the orange-room anchor during the 7AM-9AM hours and substituting for Kathie Lee Gifford or Hoda Kotb during the fourth hour.
+As time progressed, Hager's profile increased on Today, including filling in as the orange-room anchor during the 7 a.m.-9 a.m. hours and substituting for Kathie Lee Gifford or Hoda Kotb during the fourth hour.

 In 2018, she interviewed Michelle Obama in a discussion about her life in the White House, the challenges of raising her daughters in the spotlight, and her book, Becoming.
 They also discussed the political atmosphere and political bipartisanship, with Obama stating that, despite their political differences, Hager's father, George W. Bush, is a "beautiful, funny, kind, sweet man".

 In March 2019, Hager started Read with Jenna, a monthly book club on Today Show.
-In April 2019, Hager began co-anchoring the fourth hour of Today with Hoda Kotb following Kathie Lee Gifford's departure.
+In April 2019, Hager began co-hosting the fourth hour of Today with Hoda Kotb following Kathie Lee Gifford's departure.

 In 2019, Hager was able to participate with Willie Geist in a special episode of How Low Will You Go, which aired on the Today Show.

 In 2021, Hager reacted emotionally to the storming of the United States Capitol, stating live on air:

 I have had the privilege of standing on those steps for several inaugurations, not just for family members but for the first black president of the United States of America.
 I kissed my grandfather goodbye in that rotunda.
 I have felt the majesty of our country in those walls, and nobody can take that from any of us.

 In February 2022, Hager signed a first-look deal with Universal Studio Group.

 On a November 2022 episode of Today with Hoda and Jenna, Hager confessed that she "never wears underwear".
 Later that month, she appeared on Watch What Happens Live and told host Andy Cohen that she did not wear underwear during a dinner she had with King Charles, then Prince Charles, the night before Queen Elizabeth II died.

 In February 2023, she announced her third book, Love Comes First, and sources reported "Jenna's Top Picks" and other endorsement deals.